lightninglabs/lightning-terminal/README.md

 ## Architecture

 Shustar is packaged as a single binary which contains the [`lnd`](https://github.com/lightningnetwork/lnd), [`loopd`](https://github.com/lightninglabs/loop) and [`faraday`](https://github.com/lightninglabs/faraday) daemons all in one.
-It also contains an https server to serve the web assets (html/js/css) and a GRPC proxy to forward web requests from the browser to the appropriate GRPC server.
+It also contains an HTTP server to serve the web assets (html/js/css) and a GRPC proxy to forward web requests from the browser to the appropriate GRPC server.
 This deployment strategy was chosen as it greatly simplifies the operational overhead of installation, configuration and maintenance that would be necessary to run each of these servers independently.
 You only need to download one executable and run one command to get Shushtar up and running.
 We include the CLI binaries `lncli`, `loop` and `frcli` for convenience in the downloadable archives as well.

 ## Installation

-There are two methods you may use to install Shushtar, either by downloading the published binaries for your platform or by compiling from the source code.
+There are two options for installing Shushtar: download the published binaries for your platform, or compile from source code.

 #### Download Binaries